acampove/rx_run3/README.md

 # Classifier

-This project is meant to be used to make classifiers
+This project is meant to be used to make classifiers for the RX analyses

 ## Training